Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/GreenMax.md

 # Max (GreenAPI)

-This section covers the library for working with Max via Green API in 1C:Enterprise, OneScript, and CLI.
-This page describes all the actions required to get started.
+This section covers the library for working with Max via Green API in 1С:Enterprise, OneScript, and CLI.
+This page describes all the steps required to get started.

 ### Getting Started

-1. Go to your [Green API Personal Account](https://console.green-api.com/registration) and complete the registration process.
+1. Go to the [Green API Personal Account](https://console.green-api.com/registration) and complete the registration process
-2. Navigate to the [instance list](https://console.green-api.com/instanceList) and create a new instance.
+2. Navigate to the [instance list](https://console.green-api.com/instanceList) and create a new instance
-3. Select the new instance and link it to your Max account by phone number.
+3. Select the new instance and link it to your Max account via phone number
 4. Save the instance credentials.
-To use the library, you will need `apiUrl`, `mediaUrl`, `idInstance`, and `apiTokenInstance`.
+To work with the library, you need `apiUrl`, `mediaUrl`, `idInstance`, and `apiTokenInstance`

 The obtained data must be passed to the `FormAccessParameters` function.
-The resulting structure will be used for authorization in all other GreenAPI operations.
+The resulting structure will be used for authorization in all other GreenAPI functions.

 ```bsl
     ApiUrl           = "https://3100.api.green-api.com/v3";